Help protect your patients from

 Efficacy against hospitalization due to then-circulating strains of virus3

-Study design1
+Study design

 The phase 3 clinical study is a multicenter, randomized, observer-blinded, placebo-controlled study conducted in the United States and Mexico.
 Upon enrollment, participants were stratified by age (18 to 64 years; 65 years) and randomized in a 2:1 ratio to receive the Novavax COVID‑19 vaccine or placebo.
-Participants 12 to 17 years of age were included in the expansion trial.
+Participants 12 to 17 years of age were included in the expansion trial.1

 Exclusion criteria: Participants were excluded if they were significantly immunocompromised due to immunodeficiency disease or on chemotherapy for active cancer, had received chronic immunosuppressive therapy or received immunoglobulin or blood-derived products within 90 days, were pregnant or breastfeeding, and/or had a history of laboratory-confirmed, diagnosed COVID‑19.
+Participants with clinically stable underlying comorbidities were included, as well as those with well-controlled HIV.1

 11-month follow-up